 Posts Tagged ‘photography’

-Had enough pictures of cats online?
+Had enough of pictures of cats online?
 Check out these magnificent, adorable, and rascally wild creatures from the NFB archives—none of whom are cats!

 The absurd, it would appear, acts as a tonic for the mind.
 A recent study published in Psychological Science established that people who had read a particularly absurd and confusing version of Franz Kafka’s (already incongruous) short story “A Country Doctor” were better at discerning patterns in long strings of letters than people who’d read more »